essif-lab/framework/docs/terms/verifier-policy.md

 typeid: verifier-policy
 stage: draft
 hoverText: "Verifier Policy: a Digital Policy that enables an operational Verifier component to function according to the rules of its Policy Governor."
+glossaryText: "a %Digital Policy% that enables an operational %Verifier% component to function according to the rules of its %Policy Governor%."
 ---

 :::info Editor's note